cnorm35/bridgetown-blog/src/_posts/automating_twilio_webhook_urls.md

 If things _don't_ go as planned, we're rescuing `Twilio::REST::RestError` and outputting the error.

-With everything put together, when we need to update our Twilio webhook URLs (or any other 3rd party service in the future) we can run:
+Now, whenever we need to update our Twilio webhook URLs (or any other 3rd party service in the future) we can run:

 ```bash